-Schumer raises security concerns on TSA’s use of TikTok app
+TSA halts employees from using TikTok for social media posts

 “Given the widely reported threats, the already-in-place agency bans, and the existing concerns posed by TikTok, the feds cannot continue to allow the TSA’s use of the platform to fly,” Schumer said in a statement to The Associated Press.

-Over the last few months, the agency has posted a number of videos on TikTok — some of which have been re-shared on other social media platforms like Twitter and amassed hundreds of thousands of views.
+Over the past few months, the agency has posted a number of videos reshared on other social media platforms such as Twitter, which have amassed hundreds of thousands of views.

+The agency said it never directed viewers to TikTok or published content directly to the platform, despite videos reposted on other TSA social media accounts having the TikTok logo in the bottom of the screen.
+The agency said it had an “active and award-winning presence on several social media platforms.”

-Some of the videos are musical parodies about what can and can’t be brought on an aircraft, while others advertise services like TSA’s expedited screening program known as PreCheck.
+Some of the videos are musical parodies about what can and cannot be brought on an aircraft, while others advertise services like TSA’s expedited screening program known as PreCheck.
 In one of the videos, a TSA spokeswoman with Nutella spread on her face is showing different containers of the chocolate-hazelnut spread to detail which one can be brought in carry-on luggage.

-A spokesperson for the TSA did not immediately respond to an email seeking comment.